vishitshah/vishitshah/README.md

 ## Hi there 👋 My name is Vishit Shah

-## WordPress Developer, Premium Thene and Plugin Developer, Leader, WordCamp Organiser, WP Core Contributor, Consultant
+## WordPress Developer, Premium Theme and Plugin Developer, Leader, WordCamp Organiser, WP Core Contributor, Consultant

 Here are some ideas to get you started: